toxuh/scrumpoker/Readme.md

-Poker app.
+Agile Poker app.

-Server side Nodejs, application - React + typescript
+Server side Nodejs, application - React + typescript.

-In deep development
+Usage of Node.js + Javascript because of development speed.
+Backend will be ported on Python in future.

 ### Start